shlomiassaf/pebula-node/packages/nesbus/website/docs/getting-started/introduction.md

 ### Easy Setup

-The library also helps with service bus entity management through a declarative API for automatic creating of service bus entities based on the entities we define in the controllers / services in our application.
+The library also helps with service bus entity management through a declarative API for automatic creation of service bus entities based on the entities we define in the controllers / services in our application.

-We call it **provision**.
+We call it **provision**. [<DocLink to="docs/guide/provisioning">Read more...</DocLink>]

 This allows a **code-first** approach for service bus management and architecture.